chubin/cheat.sh/README.md

 ## Command line client, cht.sh

-The cheat.sh service has its own command line client (cht.sh), that has several useful features, comparing to quering the service directly with curl:
+The cheat.sh service has its own command line client (`cht.sh`), that, comparing to quering the service directly with `curl`, has several useful features:

 * Special shell mode with a persistent queries context and readline support;
 * Queries history;